intuitart/oxford-markdown/README.md

 ## Markdown URL

 To display markdown from an external url, we use a Wordpress shortcode.
 It's simple.
-There is the shortcode name `md_url` and your source url.
+You need the shortcode name `md_url` and your source url.
 Here is an example:
 ```
 [md_url url="https://raw.githubusercontent.com/intuitart/oxford-markdown/master/readme.md"]
 ```